thompsonshi2020/currencyfair/README.md

   - The messages are consumed in RabbitMQ, in fact, the Strategy pattern is used, different brands of MQ services can be pluggable, e.g. ActiveMQ, Hazelcast, Kafka, RabbitMQ, ZeroMQ, etc.

+  - Also, the Factory pattern is used about the determining what MQ services is created in run-time.

+  - As extensibility and scalability, the exchange component as gateway in ActiveMQ is ready to extend.
+For all the Post endpoint clients from different countries who send messages to the application, the exchange is responsible for sending the messages to the dedicated queue of each originating county.

   **ii) Message Processor**

   - The messages are validated by specific logic and stored in MongoDB.

-  - 3 types of dimensions of trade results are implemented.
+  - 3 types of dimensions of trade results as a service is implemented.
 For presenting the different dimensions of trade results to UI, mobile app, the Strategy pattern is used.
-So, any additional dimension of trade result can be implemented later on.
+So, any additional dimension of trade result as a service can be implemented later on.

+  - Also, the Factory pattern is used about the determining what dimensions of trade result service is created in run-time.

   **iii) Message Frontend**